 Before I had children one of the most exciting bits of preparing for a holiday was buying a handful of new books for the journey.
-I used to spend hours in W H Smith deliberating on what new books to buy, reading the backs and even the first few pages so see if I liked it.
+I used to spend hours in W H Smith deliberating on what summer books to buy.
+Reading the backs and even the first few pages so see if I liked it.
 I honestly would take about five and read every single one of them from cover to cover.
 There is something a little special about laying in the sun, listening to the waves crash on the beach and losing yourself in the perfect book.

 Eshores sent me a book for my recent holiday to Madeira (an actual book – I have missed those!)
 ‘The Little Cafe in Copenhagen’ by Julie Caplin.
-It is a real chick lit, nice and easy to dip in and out of which, for me who has very little time currently, is perfect.
-The story was lovely and, whilst quite predictable (as most chick lits are), I really enjoyed it and couldn’t put it down!
+It is a real chick lit.
+Nice and easy to dip in and out of which, for me who has very little time currently, is perfect.
+The story was lovely.
+Whilst quite predictable (as most chick lits are), I really enjoyed it and couldn’t put it down!
 So much so that I have already bought another one in the series.

 Thank you Eshores for my brilliant book and travel goodies.
 You made a book obsessed Mummy very happy.